bitbi-core/bitbi.org.website/content/program/contractum/interfaces.md

                -- also skip the declaration at whole
 ```

-RGB smart contract can implement multiple interfaces.
+BTB smart contract can implement multiple interfaces.
 In our case it would be
 desirable to expose the identity information as well:

 ```haskell